 As we can see, when invoking MakeSound(), each instance calls its own definition of MakeSound().
 Logical and expected.

-Here we see that the derived class Dog has indeed overridden the method of its base class Animal, and when we call it, it invokes its method (not the one from its base class).
+Here we see that, indeed, the derived class Dog has overridden the method from its base class Animal, and when we call it, it invokes its own method (not the one from its base class).

 Animal animalDog = new Dog();